tachi-hi/slidingHPSS/README.md

 * N. Ono, K. Miyamoto, H. Kameoka, S. Sagayama "A real-time equalizer of harmonic and percussive components in music signals" in Proc.
 ISMIR 2008.

-This program is coded for following paper on singing voice enhancement. in which it is applied twice with different parameter sets.
+This program is coded for following paper on singing voice enhancement, in which it is applied twice with different parameter sets.
 * H. Tachibana, N. Ono, S. Sagayama "Singing Voice Enhancement in Monaural Music Signals Based on Two-stage Harmonic/Percussive Sound Separation on Multiple Resolution Spectrogram," IEEE/ACM Trans.
 ASLP 22(1), 228--237, 2014.